RaymondWalker/create_Venv/README.md

 Script that creates virtual environment for python.

 I needed a faster way to create a project with a list of required depencies for easier documentation.
-To use, simply add to your "Path" variable, then use the syntax in cmd
+To use, simply add location to your "Path" variable, then use the syntax in cmd:

 create_venv -projectName "replace_With_Project_Name"